HONOR-X7c-ADS

 Alicia Faubel Conquers the Universe Through the Best of Both Worlds

-On set, Alicia ( pronounced Ali-thia) enters with a soft smile and an unassuming, “Let’s begin?”
+On set, she arrives with a soft smile and an easy “Let’s begin?” and within moments, everyone’s attention naturally settles around her.

 I always knew I wanted to do something creative, whether that was acting or modeling.
 I’ve always been drawn to that world, I enjoy being in that scene because I love putting on a show.
 I’m comfortable in front of the camera, I know what works for me, I know my body, and I’ve developed my own sense of style.
 It is an advantage, and I can use that to boost myself up.

-Pageantry, however, was never part of the original plan.
+Pageantry, however, was never part of the plan.

 Designer: Jan Joseph Laida